Leafwing-Studios/fop-rules/docs/character-options/species/crystalline.md

 **Resonance:** You have resistance to the type of elemental damage that you last took damage from.

-**Carefully Hewn:** The base basic defense in your Crystalline Structure feature is now 14, but your base movement speed is 30 feet like normal.
+**Carefully Hewn:** The base basic defense in your Crystalline Structure feature is now 14, but your base movement speed is 6 tiles like normal.

 **Perfectionist:** You are proficient in Craftsmanship.